adonisjs/v5-docs/content/guides/views/templating-syntax.md

 &lt;script&gt; alert(&#x60;foo&#x60;) &lt;/script&gt;
 ```

-However, in situations where you trust the expression, you can **instruct edge to not escape the value by using three curly braces.**
+However, in situations where you trust the expression, you can **instruct Edge to not escape the value by using three curly braces.**

 ```edge
 {{{ '<script> alert(`foo`) </script>' }}}